 You probably haven’t, and the Old Operating Theatre Museum is here to change that.

-This wonderfully quirky museum in an attic in the London Bridge area has artifacts, including bodily ones, that help explore the medical methods and fears of the 1800s.
+This wonderfully quirky museum in London in an attic in the London Bridge area has artifacts, including bodily ones, that help explore the medical methods and fears of the 1800s.

 From leech trays to amputation knives (used without anesthetic, no less!), you can explore medical and herbal history.